Browser Single Sign-On

 For deployments other than with self-hosted Neo4j Server v4.4+, SSO can be configured with a separate OAuth plugin which requires engagement from Professional Services.
 See https://neo4j.com/professional-services/ for more information about Professional Services.

-Supported providers at this time include OpenID Connect (OIDC) OAuth 2.0 providers Keycloak, Microsoft Azure AD, and Okta.
+Supported providers at this time include OpenID Connect (OIDC) OAuth 2.0 providers Google, Keycloak, Microsoft Azure AD, and Okta.

 Browser supports two authorization flows: